 - 2.21.
-All staff members at the academy will undergo training on a timely basis to ensure they are up-to-date with the relationship and sex education and health education programme.
+All staff members at the academy will undergo training on a timely basis to ensure they are up-to-date with the Relationship and Sex Education and Health Education programme.

 - 2.22.
 Training of staff will also be scheduled around any updated guidance on the programme and any new developments in content.

 - 2.23.
 The academy will ensure that teachers receive training on the best practice principles as outlined by the PSHE Association on creating a safe learning environment.
 To include:

 - Setting ground rules

 - Distancing the learning

 - The safe handling of questions

 - The protection of vulnerable learners

 - Signposting for further help and support

 - 2.24.
-The academy will use resources including the National College training materials as well as the PSHE resources published by the DfE to train staff members in the teaching of PSHE.
+The academy may use National College training materials, RSHE resources published by the DfE and/or on-demand CPD from OAT to train staff members in the teaching of PSHE.